wesheets/personal-ai-agent/README.md

 ## Rationale Logging

-The system now includes comprehensive logging of agent rationale and self-evaluation:
+The system includes comprehensive logging of agent rationale and self-evaluation:

 1. Each agent reflection is logged with:
    - Rationale for the response